pokle/cassandra/README.md

 - I test on either CoreOS or Docker's Ubuntu on EC2 / Vagrant
 - But really, any Linux distribution should do

-Build the <yourusername>/cassandra docker image
+Build the poklet/cassandra docker image (optional)

-    sudo docker build -t <yourusername>/cassandra .
+	./build.sh

 This step is optional, because Docker will pull the image from https://index.docker.io if you don't already have it.
 If you modify the scripts, this is how you can re-build the image with your changes.
-Atm, if you need nodetool you need to create your own build.

 Single container
 ----------------